MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 To find the latest version of MSVC installed on your system, in **Visual Studio Installer** go to **workload page**, on the right pane under **installation details**, expand **Desktop development with C++** and locate the **MSVC v142 - VS 2019 C++ x64/x86 build tools (V14.xx)** - note where **xx** should be the highest version available.

 With this information (v14.xx), go to **Individual components** and search for **v14.xx**.
 This will return the tool sets for all architectures, including Spectre mitigated libs.
 Select the driver architecture you are developing for.
-Alternativiley you can search for 'Latest' and the most recent version of MSVC will be displayed to select.
+Alternatively you can search for 'Latest' and the most recent version of MSVC will be displayed to select.

 For example, searching for Latest returns the following: